-While there are bicycle and pedestrian crash data available for the incorporated towns north of Bodie Island, 22 there are no detailed data for Bodie Island, Pea Island NWR, or the unincorporated towns on Hatteras Island.
-There are also no data available on the number of visitors who access Bodie Island District or move between sites by bicycle or foot.
+While there are bicycle and pedestrian crash data available for the incorporated towns north of Bodie Island, there are no detailed data for Bodie Island, Pea Island NWR, or the unincorporated towns on Hatteras Island.
+There are also no data available on the number of visitors who access Bodie Island District or move between sites by bicycle or foot but anecdotal and visitor survey information indicate that both modes are popular in the region and that bicycling for exercise is popular along NC 12.
 This lack of data means that Cape Hatteras NS staff is unable to track areas that receive the most bicycle and pedestrian use, measure safety change over time, or identify the key location of dangerous roadway segments and intersections.
-If Cape Hatteras NS staff could record and track change in safety and use over time, staff would have the data to inform them of the need for new bicycle and pedestrian infrastructure investments and locate the most hazardous areas.
+If Cape Hatteras NS staff could record and track changes in safety and use over time, staff would have the data to inform them of the need for new bicycle and pedestrian infrastructure investments and locate the most hazardous areas.
 Cape Hatteras NS staff would also be able to better determine the importance of coordinating bicycle and pedestrian facilities within Bodie Island with existing facilities in nearby Nags Head and Kitty Hawk and with future facilities on Hatteras Island.